The 1 Package: All-Inclusive New Mexico Electrical Signs and Outline Lighting Contractor (ES-1) Exam, Licensing & Business Setup Solution

 • Application Service: Included with this package.

-• EIN Filing with the IRS: Employer Identification Number filing support to help the business open business bank accounts, manage taxes properly, hire employees, and operate the contracting business professionally.
+• EIN Filing with the IRS: EIN filing support to obtain the Employer Identification Number needed to open business bank accounts, manage taxes properly, hire employees, and operate the contracting business professionally.

-• Contractor Compliance Guidance: Assistance understanding contractor compliance requirements so the business is better positioned for long-term organization and operation.
+• Contractor Compliance Guidance: Assistance understanding compliance requirements necessary for New Mexico contractors so the business is positioned for long-term success.

 Exam Details